 Head of Data Science

-Talk title: The Evolution of Data Science Work at Airbnb
+Talk title: The Human Side of Data Science

 In my past five years at Airbnb, interest in data science as a discipline has quadrupled (according to Google Trends).
 It is exciting to be part of such a rapidly-evolving field.
 Alongside shifts in the larger industry, the Airbnb data science team has rapidly evolved to stay in step with Airbnb's hypergrowth, applying increasingly sophisticated techniques and methods to unlock scale.
 This talk will describe the evolution of data science work at Airbnb, including what is cutting edge in the three tracks of work we pursue: algorithms, analytics, and inference.